My first Christmas in Kentucky, I was invited by a new friend (as her guest) to my very first Christmas Coffee.

 5. Choose two main beverages – such as coffee and cider kept warm in coffee pots (serve water too)

-7. Balance your menu with some healthy items (yogurt, fruit)
+7. Balance your menu with some healthy items (yogurt, fruit, crackers and cheese)

 8. Encourage guests to bring a friend (embrace the opportunity to love on them)